Lokasunder-s/DA_Portfolio/README.md

 ## Work Experience
 - **MIS Executive @ Swiggy (_May 2024 - Present_)**
     - Data Retrieval: Extract refund data from Swiggy Instamart platform using SQL and other database management tools.
-    - Data Verification: Utilize Google Sheets and Excel to cross-check refund cases, validating accuracy by analysing associated images and videos.
+    - Data Verification: Utilize Google Sheets and Excel to cross-check refund cases, validating accuracy by analysing associated remarks.
+Leverage Power BI for visual verification of trends and discrepancies.
-    - Data Analysis and Reporting: Compile and analyse data to identify trends and discrepancies, ensuring data integrity and supporting decision-making processes.
+    - Data Analysis and Reporting: Compile and analyze data to identify trends, discrepancies, and insights.
+Use Snowflake’s SQL functions to aggregate and manipulate data, and Power BI to create detailed reports and dashboards for better decisionmaking.
     - Process Improvement: Suggest and implement process improvements to enhance the accuracy and efficiency of refund verification.
-- **Reporting Analyst @ Om Sakthi Tex Pvt Ltd (_June 2022 - May 2024_)**
-    - Data Analysis and Interpretation:Utilized SQL queries and advanced Excel functions to extract and analyze large datasets for various business units.
-    - Report Development:Designed and developed comprehensive reports and dashboards using tools such as Power BI, and Excel.
-    - Automated Reporting Processes:Implemented automation scripts to streamline recurring reporting processes, reducing manual effort and increasing efficiency by 30%.
-    - Performance Metrics:Developed and maintained key performance indicators (KPIs) to track and measure departmental and organizational performance.

 ## Certifications
 - **PL-300** MICROSOFT CERTIFIED: POWER BI DATA ANALYST ASSOCIATE